Elections

 Photo Illustration by Thomas Levinson/The Daily Beast/Getty

 What would Barbara Bush do?
-If she were still with us, the former First Lady would be jumping up and down to urge her son, George W. Bush, to put country over party and endorse Kamala Harris for president.
+If she were still with us, the former First Lady would be jumping up and down to urge her son, George W. Bush, to put country before party and endorse Kamala Harris for president.
 Her namesake, granddaughter Barbara Pierce Bush, one of the former president’s twin daughters, recently joined the Harris-Walz campaign in Pennsylvania, telling People magazine, “I’m hopeful they’ll move our country forward and protect women’s rights.”

 The pressure on her father to voice his endorsement is increasing.
 During a live interview that aired Friday on The New Yorker Radio Hour podcast, Liz Cheney said, “I can’t explain why George W. Bush hasn’t spoken out, but I think it’s time, and I wish that he would.”